aaaziz2/passwordGenerator/README.md

 ## The Task

-Given a webpage with HTML, CSS, write the needed Javascript to generate a password meeting the users requirements.
+Given a webpage with starter code including finished HTML and CSS; write the needed Javascript to generate a password meeting the users requirements.

 ## Acceptance Criteria